SUNY College of Environmental Science and Forestry

 Statements of policies and standards were developed at each campus and made available to all employees.
 These statements identify the basic policies common to all employees and encourage adherence to these for the benefit of the campus.
 These statements demonstrate the commitment of top management to the campus' Internal Control Program.

-Adequate training will help all employees understand the importance of their role in the campus' system of internal controls.
+Adequate training helps all employees understand the importance of their role in the campus' system of internal controls.
 In addition, management should be open to employee suggestions concerning the campus' internal control systems.
 Users are the best source of improvements to a system.

 Internal controls are already part of our daily operations.
 The controls developed and exercised by managers and their staffs are the substance of the internal control program.
 SUNY-ESF's Internal Control Program helps to ensure that the controls are properly documented and that they are functioning as intended.